Illinois governor makes union dues voluntary for some state workers

 Steve Brown, spokesman for Illinois House Speaker Michael Madigan, a Democrat, said Madigan has “urged Rauner to focus on near-term budget concerns.”

-State Senate President John Cullerton, also a Democrat, said his legal staff is reviewing Rauner’s order.
+State Senate President John J. Cullerton, also a Democrat, said his legal staff is reviewing Rauner’s order.